You’ve shared the good news with family and friends, and maybe even started your baby registry.

 Most women have made the switch by the middle of their second trimester, but it makes the most sense to make the change gradual, on your own timeline.

-Wondering if a maternity wardrobe is really important, and which pieces will get the most long-term use?
+Wondering how important a maternity wardrobe really is, and which pieces will get the most long-term use?

 Let’s jump in.

 Your body changes significantly during pregnancy, but it’s hard to predict how much until pregnancy progresses.

 Most expectant mothers choose a maternity wardrobe with loose-fitting, cozy clothes that flatter their bump in order to keep comfortable and avoid stretching out their regular clothes.